zontasticality/a-better-notion/README.md

 ```
 cargo fmt
 ```

-# database

-to create the database use ` docker-compose up` in the server/database directory

-this will create the server in a docker container. from there you can access it like a normal postgres database running on localhost:5432

-docker-compose should only be ran on the first instance to create the database, afterwards it should be started through docker normally.

 # Bug Tracking Instructions
 Bugs and issues are tracked with github issues.
 To view the list current bugs & issues, navigate to the github issues tab above.
 Issue show status, assignees, and open/closed.
 Github issues do not support adding priority and timeline to issues, but the issue tracker has a dropdown menu which allows issues to be sorted by number of comments and date created.